Django Interview Questions

 7. How does Django promote code reusability across projects?

 Django promotes code reusability through its modular app-based architecture.
-Each app is a self-contained module that can be reused in multiple projects without modification.
+Each app is a self-contained module with its own models, views, templates, forms, and static files that can be reused in multiple projects.
+Django also supports template inheritance, custom managers, middleware, and third-party packages which further enhance reusability.

 8. How can you implement database sharding in Django for large-scale applications?

-To implement sharding, you define multiple database connections and use a custom database router to control how models are distributed across different databases based on rules such as user ID ranges, geographic regions, or hashing logic.
+Database sharding in Django involves splitting data across multiple databases to handle large-scale applications.
+Django supports multiple databases configured in the DATABASES setting, and you use a custom database router to control how models are distributed across databases based on rules such as user ID ranges or hashing logic.

 Example (Basic Router):